-One of 12 levels (six for ABE and six for ESL) at which a student is performing.
+One of 12 levels defined by the National Reporting System (six for ABE and six for ESL) at which a student is performing.
 Each level describes student performance in areas such as listening, speaking, reading, writing, numeracy, functional skills, and the workplace.
-Nevada uses a student’s initial CASAS assessment to determine the student’s educational functioning level for placement in the appropriate class.
 Advancement among levels defines student progress or educational gain.You can find descriptions of each level at:

 Learner completes or advances one or more educational functioning levels from starting level measured on entry into the program.
 Applicable population: all learners.
 NRS

 A CASAS pre-employment training system that assesses job readiness and performance ability, this system provides assessment, training, and evaluation based on critical competencies and skill areas required for success in the workplace.
 ECS provides a structure in which learners’ strengths and weaknesses are assessed in relation to the basic skills necessary to obtain, retrain or advance in a job.
 These competencies and skill areas directly correlate to those established by the U.S, Department of Labor’s Secretary’s Commission on Achieving Necessary Skills (SCANS).
 The commission developed the standard for skills and abilities all individuals need in order to function successfully in our modern workplace and society.
 Workforce Learning Systems, Center for Workforce Development, CASAS